The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Grand Ave / Burnet Park Dr neighborhood in Syracuse are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Grand Ave / Burnet Park Dr neighborhood in Syracuse are middle-income, making it a moderate income neighborhood.

 of U.S. neighborhoods.